 How to Clean Bathroom Floor Tiles

-Things get tracked into your bathroom and onto the floor in a variety of ways.
-Dirt and bacteria accumulate quickly, and hairspray can just cement it all to the floor if you’re getting ready in the bathroom.
+The things that get tracked into your bathroom and onto the floor can occur in a variety of ways.
+Getting ready in the bathroom can cause dust and bacteria to accumulate quickly, and hairspray just cements it all to the floor.

 Sweep The Floor